 2) Being financially savvy

+This healthy tip for college students can help them survive when they graduate from their studies.
 Kids need to learn the basics of personal finance at a young age.
 They shouldn’t be spending all their money willy-nilly, without any thought of tomorrow.
 They need to learn how to budget their money and make it last.

 Getting a part-time job can help them learn the value of money.
 Since they’re trading their time to earn cash, they’ll be more likely to spend it wisely.
 Plus, they may even be more motivated to actually start saving for rainy days.